-\textit{$F: \HCal \rightarrow \HCal$ is continuous and monotone and the ME in Eq.~\eqref{prob:main} has at least one solution.} \end{quote} \paragraph{Our contributions.} We summarize the main contributions of this paper as follows: \begin{enumerate} \item We proposed and study the rescaled gradient systems in Eq.~\eqref{sys:DE}; indeed, we prove the existence and uniqueness of a global solution (see Theorem~\ref{Thm:Global-Existence-Uniquess}) and analyze the convergence of solution trajectories.
-Our results include asymptotic weak and strong convergence (see Theorem~\ref{Thm:Rate-Asymptotic}) and we obtain a nonasymptotic convergence rate in terms of a restricted merit function (ergodic) and a residue function (nonergodic) (see Theorem~\ref{Thm:Rate-Nonasymptotic}).
+\textit{$F: \HCal \rightarrow \HCal$ is continuous and monotone and Eq.~\eqref{prob:main} has at least one solution.} \end{quote} \paragraph{Our Contributions.} We summarize the main contributions of this paper as follows: \begin{enumerate} \item We show that the accelerated rescaled gradient systems in Eq.~\eqref{sys:main} are equivalent to closed-loop control systems~\citep{Lin-2023-Monotone}.
+This result is surprising since our systems are open loop without any explicit control law involved.
+Based on this fact, we establish the desired properties of solution trajectories, including global existence and uniqueness (see Theorem~\ref{Thm:Global-Existence-Uniquess}) and asymptotic weak and strong asymptotic convergence (see Theorem~\ref{Thm:Rate-Asymptotic}).
+Our results also include a convergence rate estimate in terms of a residue function (see Theorem~\ref{Thm:Rate-Nonasymptotic}).

-\item We provide an algorithmic framework via implicit discretization of the system in Eq.~\eqref{sys:DE}.
-This together with an approximate tensor subroutine yields a new suite of simple $p^\textnormal{th}$-order methods for solving the ME problem and the resulting methods include not only the classical method (for $p=1$) but yield high-order methods (for $p \geq 2$).
-We present a discrete-time convergence analysis, including an ergodic rate of $O(k^{-(p+1)/2})$ in terms of a restricted merit function and a pointwise rate of $O(k^{-p/2})$ in terms of a residue function (see Theorem~\ref{Thm:Global-Rate-Estimate}).
-Our upper bound has matched the lower bound established in~\citet{Lin-2022-Perseus}.
-The restarted version of $p^\textnormal{th}$-order method also achieves local convergence with the order $p \geq 2$. \end{enumerate}